Brendan Walter: Music videos and photography

 After moving to New York in 2011, Walter began other creative pursuits.
 He took a job at Crush Music and began overseeing creative work for their roster of artists.
 Since then he has moved on to film and TV with the launch of Crush Pictures in 2017 with partner Jon Lullo.
-He has directed music videos, taken photos and designed album covers for multiple artists, such as Sia, Weezer, Lorde, Fall Out Boy, The Lonely Island, American Authors, Train, Panic! at the Disco, Green Day, Marina, and Shawn Mendes.
+He has directed music videos, taken photos and designed album covers for multiple artists, such as Sia, Weezer, Lorde, Kesha, Fall Out Boy, The Lonely Island, American Authors, Train, Panic! at the Disco, Green Day, Marina, and Shawn Mendes.

 Walter's work has landed him an MTV VMA.
 He was nominated for Best Rock Video for the 2017 MTV Video Music Awards for his directing on Fall Out Boy's "Young and Menace" music video.

 Walter's photography has been featured on billboards and album covers, and he has worked with brands and bands around the world.
 His portfolio includes portraits, landscapes and product photography.